Blunderbuss: Military adoption

+Later civilian use

 Crude tripwire activated blunderbusses, known as alarm guns, spring guns and cemetery guns, were set up in graveyards and country estates to scare away poachers and resurrection men, and to alert the gamekeeper or sexton to their presence.

 By the middle of the 19th century, the blunderbuss was replaced for military use by the carbine, but still found use by civilians as a defensive firearm.

 Blunderbusses were used by rebels during the War of Canudos.
 After modern rifles were captured they remained in use in some roles.
 Blunderbuss shots were used by the rebels to signal commands at long distances where whistles could not be heard.

-History

-Early 17th century: The blunderbuss emerges in Europe, likely originating from the Netherlands.
-Its name derives from the Dutch "donderbus", meaning "thunder gun".

-Mid 17th century: The blunderbuss becomes more widely used in Europe, particularly in England.
-It is adopted by both military forces and civilians for its effectiveness in close-quarters combat and self-defense.

-Late 17th century: The blunderbuss is increasingly used by naval forces, including the British Royal Navy, for boarding actions and ship defense.

-Early 18th century: The blunderbuss reaches peak popularity.
-Its intimidating appearance and powerful shot make it a preferred weapon for stagecoach drivers, travelers, and home defense.

-Early 19th century: The decline of the blunderbuss begins.
-Advances in firearm technology, such as the development of rifled barrels and more accurate long guns, reduce its prevalence.